Anomaly Video Games

 The difficulty in finding anomalies feels on par with the difficulty level I like.
 I did not cruise through the game.
 I was wrong often but not wrong often enough to become frustrated.
 It felt like a good balance here.

 Shinkansen 0 is creepy.
 The game does a great job of creating a psychological horror environment and atmosphere.
-The people on board are mysterious.
-The anomalies can be scary.
-There are not a lot of jump scares here but there is a lot of dread.
+The people on board are mysterious, and the anomalies can be scary.
+There are not many jump scares here, but there is a lot of dread.
 Walking up and down the tight aisle can feel uneasy.

-Ten Bells places you in an old English Pub.
-The bar is shaped like a horseshoe and there is a center shelf that separates each side.
-There is an ominous presence immediately upon entering the pub.
+Ten Bells takes you to an old English Pub.
+The bar is shaped like a horseshoe with a center shelf that separates each side.
+Immediately upon entering the pub, there is an ominous presence.
 The bartender has the face of menace.
-The barmaid paces back and forth opposite the side of the bartender.
+The barmaid paces back and forth opposite the bartender’s side.
 She is in tears.
 Disaster is bound to happen.

 What makes Ten Bells unique from other anomaly video games is its story.
-A majority of the anomalies contribute to the story behind Ten Bells.
+Most of the anomalies contribute to the story behind Ten Bells.
 The story itself is brutal and horrifying.
-The dread never lets up and you are left feeling desolate which makes for a great horror experience.
+The dread never lets up.
+You are left feeling desolate, enhancing the horror experience.

-Ten Bells is a lot of fun, too.
-Looking for the anomalies can be challenging but rewarding.
-Some of the anomalies are downright terrifying.
-The environment is beautiful and the atmosphere is heavy.
+Ten Bells is also a lot of fun.
+Finding anomalies can be challenging but rewarding, and some are downright terrifying.
+The environment is beautiful, and the atmosphere is heavy.
 There is a lot to experience with Ten Bells.

-The first time I walked into a cabin and saw what was around the corner made me pause for a moment.
+The first time I walked into a cabin and saw what was around the corner made me pause.
 I didn’t know what to make of it.
-It’s the first time an anomaly game made me question what was going on right from the start.
+It’s the first time an anomaly game made me question what was happening from the start.
 I pushed through that moment and everything else just fell into place.

-You are an employee starting a new job where you have to inspect cabins and determine if they are haunted or not.
+You are an employee starting a new job where you inspect cabins and determine if they are haunted.
 Haunted cabins will have something that moves.
 If there is no movement, the cabin is not haunted.
 If something moves, the cabin is haunted.
 Most anomalies are easy to find and report.
 However, there are a few challenging anomalies to find and navigate.

 The Cabin Factory’s storyline is incredible.
-Horror, dread, and sorrow are what come to mind.
-I left the game feeling anxious and depressed but to me, they are side-effects of a horror story done well.
+Horror, dread, and sorrow come to mind.
+I left the game feeling anxious and depressed, but to me, these are side effects of a horror story done well.

 The Exit 8 takes place in an underground passageway.
 Similar to games like P.T., the underground repeats but each passthrough can be different.
 You are on the hunt for anomalies.
 They can be as simple as a poster with moving eyes or as subtle as a shadow face on the ceiling.

-You continue through the underground passage if no anomaly is found or turn around if you spot an anomaly.
+You continue through the underground passage if no anomaly is found or turn around if you spot one.
 That is the basic principle of the video game.
-The concept is simple but finding the anomalies can be difficult early on.
-There are about 20 anomalies so eventually you will know what to look for.
+The concept is simple, but finding the anomalies can be difficult early on.
+There are about 20 anomalies, so eventually, you will know what to look for.

 I think The Exit 8 is okay.
 The gameplay is simple; spotting anomalies can become simple as you memorize them.
 For those reasons, I’d pick The Exit 8 up when on sale.
 Otherwise, check out my playthrough; that should satisfy your curiosity.